How UX and Site Performance Shape Google’s SEO Strategy

 — Robert L. Peters, Graphic Designer

 SEO is the fundamental element when it comes to ranking on the search engine.
-People and developers pay a lot of attention to SEO because if your Search Engine Optimization is on point, your site will be on top.
+People and developers pay a lot of attention to SEO because if your Search Engine Optimization is on point, your site will be on top, especially when you work with the best SEO agency in Delhi.

 But many factors contribute to a perfect SEO like keywords, backlinks, content quality, Meta description, anchor text, etc. One more factor that plays a major role is User Experience (UX).